MicrosoftDocs/azure-devops-docs/docs/repos/git/repository-settings.md

 <a name="view-and-edit-repository-settings"></a>
 ## View and edit settings and policies

-You can configure repository settings for all organization or project repositories, or for individual repositories.
-You can configure policies for all repositories, for individual repositories, or for certain branches across repositories.
-For information about branch policies within individual repositories, see [Branch policies](branch-policies.md).
+You can configure *settings* for all repositories across an organization or project, or for individual repositories.
+You can configure *policies* for all repositories, for individual repositories, or for certain branches across repositories.
+For information about setting branch policies within or across repositories, see [Branch policies](branch-policies.md).

 > [!NOTE]
 > It's best to configure repository settings either at the project level or for individual repositories, but not both.
 If you configure settings at more than one level, the system honors the most restrictive setting.
-Configuring settings at only one level minimizes confusion and Git performance issues.
+Configuring settings at only one level reduces confusion and Git performance issues.

 #### [Browser](#tab/browser)